Dean Henderson

-Henderson signed his first professional contract with Manchester United in 2015 and extended it in 2018 for a further two years until 2022.
-He made his debut for Manchester United against Luton Town in the third round of the EFL Cup in 2020.
-He has also been loaned out to a number of other teams.
+Henderson joined Manchester United's youth system in 2011 from Carlisle United.
+He was loaned out to a number of teams.
 Having played in various lower divisions, he made his Premier League debut with Sheffield United in 2019.
+He made his first-team debut for Manchester United against Luton Town in the EFL Cup in September 2020.
+After sporadic appearances as a back-up for United, he spent a season on loan at Nottingham Forest before being signed by Crystal Palace, where he won the FA Cup in 2025.

-He has represented England at under-16, under-17, under-20, under-21 and senior levels.
+Henderson has represented England at under-16, under-17, under-20, under-21 and senior levels.
+He was a member of the England under-20 squad that won the 2017 FIFA U-20 World Cup, and the senior team that were runners-up at UEFA Euro 2020 and UEFA Euro 2024.

 Club career

 Manchester United

 Henderson joined the Manchester United academy aged 14, having spent six years at Carlisle United.
 He first joined the academy in August 2011.

 After progressing through the academy, Henderson was among 10 players to join the Academy squad for the 2013–14 season.
 He became a regular goalkeeper for the U18 team in the 2013–14 season.

 In the 2014–15 season, Henderson continued to impress as a regular goalkeeper for the U18 team, as he made 25 appearances but sustained an injury towards the end of the season.
 Nevertheless, he was among nominees for the Jimmy Murphy Young Player of the Year award but lost out to Axel Tuanzebe.
 In August 2015, Henderson signed his first professional contract with the club.